EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 # Step 1 - Count normalization

 ### Addressing bias with count normalization
 As we have been reviewing in this course, there are multiple sources of bias that can be introduced in a metagenomic sequencing study.
-Please review the recording of our class session (in the dropbox folder) as we discuss how count normalization can help address sources of bias.
+Please review the recording of our class session on July 9, 2020(in the dropbox folder) as we discuss how count normalization can help address sources of bias.

 In this course, we'll focus on addressing differences in sequencing depth, but below are a few other examples for your consideration.
 Adapted the following figures from the HBC training course, ["Intro to DGE"](https://hbctraining.github.io/DGE_workshop/).
 * Sequencing depth: Accounting for sequencing depth is necessary for comparison of gene expression between samples.
 In the example below, each gene appears to have doubled in expression in Sample A relative to Sample B, however this is a consequence of Sample A having double the sequencing depth.